wlsf82/cv/README.md

 Bachelor in business management with an emphasis in system information analysis at PUCRS (2012)

 ## Professional experience

+### QA engineer at [Qelp](http://qelp.com) (June 2018 - current job)
+I am working on defining a new software development process where quality is in our minds since the definition of the software requirements until the moment the software is already running in production.
+I am responsible for things like knowledge sharing sessions in things related to mindset, and technical stuff, such as how to create end-to-end tests, and visual regression tests.
+I'm also in charge of defining continuous integration and continuous delivery/deployment pipelines to endure we get quick feedback while changing the software.
+Some of the activities I do in my day-to-day are participating in architecture meetings, pair programming with software engineers and UX/UI designers, and defining user stories together with product owners.
+I use to work remote occasionally.

-#### QA engineer at [Backbase](https://backbase.com) (April 2018 - current job)
+### QA engineer at [Backbase](https://backbase.com) (April 2018 - May 2018)
-I work in a Scrum team developing and maintaining front-end tests (using Protractor and Cucumber) and back-end tests (using Rest-Assured) for a micro-services architecture application.
-Other of my responsibilities are managing test environments, reviewing code, pair programming with back-end and front-end developers, and maintaining continuous integration pipelines (with Jenkins and GoCD).
+I worked in a Scrum team developing and maintaining front-end tests (using Protractor and Cucumber) and back-end tests (using Rest-Assured) for a micro-services architecture application.
+Other of my responsibilities were managing test environments, reviewing code, pair programming with back-end and front-end developers, and maintaining continuous integration pipelines (with Jenkins and GoCD).
-I work remote occasionally and I'm very productive working this way.
+I used to work remote occasionally.

 _Projects:_